-This following five contestants have been selected to compete in the Grand Finals with orchestra at the Redlands Bowl on July 11, 2017.
+This following five contestants were selected to compete in the Grand Finals with orchestra at the Redlands Bowl on July 11, 2017.

 Nicholas Boragno, lyric bass-baritone, is a native of Southern California.
 Nicholas graduated from the Manhattan School of Music with a degree in vocal performance.
 He also spent a year as a student at the Stuttgarter Opernschule in Germany where he apprenticed under legendary Wagnerian mezzo soprano, Dunja Vejzovic.
 He has been a professional young artist with companies such as Opera Saratoga, The Chautauqua Opera Company, Virginia Opera and most recently the Merola Opera Program at San Francisco Opera in the summer of 2016.
 His recent full roles and opera scenes include Leporello in Don Giovanni, Schaunard and Colline in La Bohème, Nick Shadow in The Rake’s Progress, Figaro in Le Nozze di Figaro, Don Magnifico in La Cenerentola, Captain Petrovic in Eugene Onegin and The Hermit in Der Freischütz.
 For the last several years, Nicholas has been a regular performer with the LA Opera Outreach and Education Tour.
 Mr. Boragno is a recipient of the LA Opera Buffs Endowment and is the first place winner of the Henry and Maria Holt Competition at West Bay Opera.
 Nicholas is greatly looking forward to making his debut with Pacific Opera Project this fall as Raimondo Bidebent in Lucia di Lammermoor.